Taliik/crate-spark-pipeline/README.md

 One possible way to get around this issue is to fetch only data which has no predictions already.
 This job needs to be executed at regular intervals then.

-#### Persisting a machine learning model in a cluster

-When it comes to persistence, Spark offers the opportunity to persist current progress in case of reuse at a later time.
-Unfortunately, Spark does not yet support to write progress back into a database.
-Although, there are some other options to persist data in Spark.

-##### Local

-This option is only recommended during development in standalone mode and should not be used when going in production environment.
-Local storage won't work for loading persisted data in the cluster, because Spark does not know how to reassemble distributed persisted data.

-example paths to save and load progress locally:

-* `relative/path/to/model`
-* `/absolute/path/to/model`

-##### Using hdfs protocol

-For production use, probably the best way to persist data is using a Hadoop Distributed File System on which Spark is usually set up on.

-example paths to save and load progress using hdfs protocol:

-* `hdfs://host_node:port/path/to/distributed/model`

-##### Using s3a protocol

-This is another option if no Hadoop Distributed File System is set up, or if the data shall be re-used on several clusters.

-example paths to save and load progress using hdfs protocol:

-* `s3a://access_key:secret_key@bucket-name/model`

 #### The language guesses for short sentences are not always correct